 In my previous article, You Are the Expert, But How Does Your Website Say That , I provide a few examples to guide you.
 If you choose the article route (which is what I recommend for starters), limit each of the three parts to 500 to 700 word.

-Once written, place a form near the top of your home page asking visitors the their first name, last name and email address.
+Once written, place a form near the top of your home page asking visitors for their first name, last name and email address.
 Put up your headline along with a brief description.
-You might even consider having the form appear on every page.
+You should consider having the form appear on every page.

-When visitors sign up, have the form trigger sending them part one of the article via right away.
+When visitors sign up, have their submitting the web form trigger sending them part one of the article via email right away.
 Schedule part two of the article for arrival two days later.
 Send them part three two days after that.